busratanriverdi/busratanriverdi.github.io/_pages/about.md

 author_profile: true
 ---

 Hi!
-I’m a Cognitive Neuroscientist and Data Analyst at [PennSIVE](https://dbei.med.upenn.edu/center-of-excellence/pennsive/) at Penn Medicine.
+I’m a Cognitive Neuroscientist and Data Analyst at Penn Medicine.
 My work bridges cognitive neuroscience and data science, leveraging electronic health, behavioral and MRI (structural, functional) data for research-driven solutions to improved and individualized patient care.

 I earned my Ph.D. in Cognition and Neuroscience from Temple University, where I investigated the neural markers of memory encoding, consolidation, and retrieval, all of which ensures our ability to recall personal experiences in the long-term, especially those shaped by emotions and social interactions.